mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 <img src="theme/img/orm-examples.png" width="100%" alt="Examples of how varying Python ORMs can work with different connectors and backends." class="technical-diagram" />

-The above table shows for example that SQLAlchemy can work with or without an accompanying web framework as well as varying database connectors.
+The above table shows for example that SQLAlchemy can work with or without an accompanying web framework as well as with varying database connectors.
 Developers can also use ORMs without a web framework, such as when creating a data analysis tool or a batch script without a user interface.